amadrzyk/Limited-Infection/README.md

     * In this case, being "infected" refers to whether or not the user sees the particular updated version compared with everyone else.
 * Edges between nodes are always directed from the parent/teacher node to the student node.
 That is, the program uses the heuristic where a teacher generally has more students than a student has teachers.
 The same goes for parent/child edges.
 * Both versions of the program (total_infection and limited_infection) initiate a modified version of the Breadth-First Search algorithm.
+* By default, the limited_infection program only infects 300 users, but that value can be changed in the program's source code.

 #### **One thing I wanted to accomplish was modelling a real-world visualization.
 Types of users we have are:**
 1. Single users with no connections (degree = 0)